 The financial statements of the City of Smithville, Missouri, have been prepared on a modified cash basis of accounting, which is a basis of accounting other than accounting principles generally accepted in the United States of America established by the Governmental Accounting Standards Board (GASB), which is the accepted standard-setting body for establishing governmental accounting and financial reporting principles.
-The more significant of the City's accounting policies are described below.
+The City's significant accounting policies are described below.